 Vitruvian Park Lights in Addison (late November–early January)

 The magical wonderland at Vitruvian Park is one of the favorite family destinations in North Dallas.
 Millions of sparkling LED lights decorate more than 550 trees.
-Vitruvian Lights usually begin in late November and last till early January, shining from 6 to 11 pm.
+Vitruvian Lights usually begin in late November and last until early January, shining brightly from 6 to 11 pm.
 On select nights, visitors can also attend live music concerts and performances.
 In addition, there are food trucks, visits with Santa and other holiday characters as well various kids crafts and activities.

 Grapevine Parade of Lights and Main Street Spectacular (December 2, 2021)